-As with other student involvement, the more time and effort contributed to the membership experience, the larger the benefits received.
+As with other student involvement, the more time and effort contributed to the Greek experience, the larger the benefits received.
 Basic membership will consist of one chapter meeting per week, but will not result in much personal growth or the ability to create strong bonds with other members.
-Participating in other opportunities, such as community service projects, philanthropy events, brotherhood/sisterhood activities, holding a leadership position, etc., will establish relationships and bonds that will last a lifetime.
-Your Greek involvement will fit into your weekly schedule and allow time for classes, coursework, family, employment, and involvement in other student organizations.
+Participating in other opportunities, such as community service projects, philanthropy events, brotherhood/ sisterhood activities, holding a leadership position, etc. will result in establishing relationships and bonds that will last a lifetime.
+Your Geek involvement will fit into your weekly schedule and allow time for classes, coursework, family, employment, and involvement in other student organizations.